 - Blend the dried porcini mushroom in blender until a powder is formed.

-- Toast the walnuts in the oven for 5 minutes and allow to cook completely.
+- Toast the walnuts in the oven for 5 minutes and allow them to cook completely.
 Roughly chop them.

 - Put two sheets of tin foil on your cutting board horizontally.
 Add a bit of olive oil.

 - Line the bacon strips vertically, slightly overlapping each other as shown.
 Put the chicken leg skin side down on the bacon.
 Season with salt and pepper.
-Add the filling and try to to fill out any gaps in the meat.
+Add the filling and try to fill out any gaps in the meat.

 - Roll the chicken closed and tighten well.
 Be careful not to tighten too much or the foil will rip.

 - Bring a shallow pan with water to just under a boil.
 Poach in a shallow pan for 25 minutes.
 The water should stay hot, just under a boil but not boiling.

 - Remove from the water, place on a plate with a paper towel and chill in the fridge.
 Set a timer for 30 minutes.
 Don't overchill.

 - Remove the tin foil carefully and dry on paper towels.